 I.B.C. has been developed and is always being updated to guide Construction and ensure the improvement of building standards as more information is obtained with regards to durability, energy efficiency, and effectiveness of construction practices.
 Although very few municipalities require contractors to build to the extremely high standards of I.B.C., we chose to on every roof we build.
 This not only improves the durability and energy ratings of our customers, it sets us apart from nearly everyone else in the industry.

-Most contractors don't remove underlayment in order to inspect the wood decking.
+Most residential roofing contractors don't remove underlayment in order to inspect the wood decking.
 We, however, take the extra step to inspect the entire roof decking for overall strength and ability to securely hold the nails and shingles.
 If the wood underneath your felt has become soft or rotten, it must be replaced or your entire roof will continue to rot underneath your shingles.

 This is the most essential step in the roofing process to protect your decking from moisture.
 If installed improperly it can lead to leaks and rotten decking.
 This can also cause the shingles to crack and deteriorate more quickly.
 Therefore we use high quality felt paper and add Storm Guard to all the valleys, around chimneys, and anywhere that your roof meets wood or brick.